 Moreover, by creating and sending audiences directly from Adobe Analytics to Advertising Cloud for activation, analytics and advertising teams can finally align on a “single source of truth” when it comes to data and break down institutional silos.

 Another use case is reporting on how paid media impacts site behavior in Analytics.
 Insights into site engagement after a campaign interaction opens a world of opportunity to understand the quality of traffic delivered by targeting strategies and creative messages, and how to act on them.
 Reporting on DSP front-end metrics, monitoring year-over-year trends, and insights into marketing channels can shed greater light on conversions, attributions, and performance trends.
 Now advertisers can see how they create a halo effect captured across marketing channels with revenue influenced by paid media.

 In the third use case, custom events that are now sent directly into Advertising Cloud means that no additional tracking pixels are required.
 Advertisers can also improve their weighted objectives by assigning each analytics event a level of importance in a custom goal.
 Altogether, these new capabilities translate into more metrics to power optimization.

 Today marks a new dawn for data-driven marketers and advertisers.
-Analytics for Advertising Cloud DSP is an extremely powerful tool that will lead to improved reporting and insight on how advertising drives site behavior, easier audience segmentation, and better overall performance of advertising campaigns.
+Analytics for Advertising Cloud DSP (video demo) is an extremely powerful tool that will lead to improved reporting and insight on how advertising drives site behavior, easier audience segmentation, and better overall performance of advertising campaigns.
 We’re proud to be the first in the industry to offer this deep level of analytics integration to inform advertising strategies.